revell-logo

 Practice Exercises for Sight Adjustment Mastery

-Developing proficiency in bow sight adjustment requires structured practice:
+Developing proficiency in bow sight adjustment requires structured practice.
+These exercises build the skills needed to maintain accurate sight settings in any condition.

 Exercise 1: The Walk-Back Test